SystemsApproach/private5g/arch.rst

 ..
 Needs to describe various deployment options before settling into the enterprise (edge cloud) story that we plan to continue throughout the rest of the book.
-Main theme is: Orchestrtion is the final component.
+Main theme is: Orchestration is the final component.

 The architectural overview presented up to this point focuses on the functional elements of the mobile cellular network.
-We now turn our attention to how this functionality is operationalized, and we do so in a decidely software-defined and cloud-native way.
+We now turn our attention to how this functionality is operationalized, and we do so in a decidedly software-defined and cloud-native way.
 This lays the foundation for the rest of the book, which builds towards supporting 5G connectivity as a managed cloud service.
 This is a marked change from the conventional Telco approach, whereby an operator bought